Skip to Content

 Does homemade Nutella need to be refrigerated?

-Because there are no dairy ingredients in this recipe, the spread can safely be stored at room temperature, tightly covered, for a couple of weeks.
-For longer term storage it should be refrigerated.
+Because there are no dairy ingredients in this recipe the spread can safely be stored at room temperature, tightly covered, for a week.
+For longer term storage it should be refrigerated or frozen.

 How do I store homemade Nutella?